-Whenever such an IoT configured UE connects to a cellular network, the corresponding SIM profile is consulted, and the corresponding Network Slice gets attached to the UE
+Whenever such an IoT configured UE connects to a cellular network, the corresponding SIM profile is consulted, and the corresponding Network Slice gets attached to the UE (modem).
+All software (or hardware) client functions activated at such an IoT device would utilise the same physical and virtual Network Slice configuration.
+Meaning that all client services would experience the same cellular network characteristics for the time the UE stays connected.

-&lt;sup>38 Application identifiers for URSP rules are defined at 3GPP TS 24.526 (stage 3, Rel.
+Application identifiers for URSP rules are defined at 3GPP TS 24.526 (stage 3, Rel.
 18, Dec.
 2023)